Numair-Iqbal/flyrank-layered-architecture-assignment/README.md

 The `Route → Service → Repository` pattern used here means business logic never touches the database directly.
 It only ever talks to an interface.
 Because of that discipline, migrating from an **in-memory store** to a fully containerized **PostgreSQL database** touched only the import statement in `content.service.ts` — nothing else moved.

+**The feature:** A post-view tracking endpoint that increments a post's `view_count` and triggers a notification once the count crosses a threshold.

 <br>

 ## 🏛️ Architecture